NA passes resolution to condemn terrorists attack at Islamic Culture Centre

-ISLAMABAD: The National Assembly Wednesday unanimously passed resolution to strongly condemn terror attack at Islamic Cultural Centre, Quebec City, Canada which targeted innocent Muslims, resulting in the loss of 6 precious lives and injuring many others.
+ISLAMABAD: The National Assembly on Wednesday unanimously passed a resolution strongly condemning the terrorists attack at Islamic Cultural Centre, Quebec City, Canada which targeted innocent Muslims, resulting in the loss of 6 precious lives and injuring many others.

 The resolution moved by Minister for Law and Justice Zahid Hamid on behalf of all members in the House.